Cinnamon Loaf Cake

 Vegan cinnamon cake with cream cheese frosting is made with pantry staples and can be made without the cream cheese frosting if preferred.
 Here's what you'll need:

-- Maple Syrup: Instead of sugar, we use maple syrup.
-This is a great natural substitute to sugar.
+• Maple Syrup or Sugar : We use maple syrup or sugar to sweeten this recipe.
 You can also use agave or honey if you have that on hand.

 For the Vegan Cream Cheese Frosting: